Saurav-pundir/Projects/README.md

 - Its an 2D snake game (GUI).
 - This game is made in the python progamming language.
 - Packages included (Pygame , Random , Time)
-- Download the necessary images (apple.png , square.png )
+- Download the necessary images (apple.png , square.png ). -> images should be in same directory as of snake.py

 **turtle_racing_game.py**